Christine Chapman: Early political career

+Why I became a politician was because I felt I wanted to make a difference.
+I think partly, this is my feminism again, I remember seeing when I worked as a careers advisor, this cocky councillor coming in.
+He was so arrogant.
+He was really talking down to me.
+I said, "Who's that?"
+And they said, "Don't say anything to him, he's a councillor."
+I said, "What!"
+I got so angry that people like him were representing us [...]
+I said "I'm going to do this.
+I'm not having him representing me."
+It was partly anger on my part, so that's why I got involved in politics.

+— Chapman explains why she entered politics in an interview from 2014.

 Chapman joined the Labour Party in 1979.
 In an interview from 2014, she attributed her politicisation to her feminist views, an aspiration to "make a difference" and her "anger" at an encounter with an "arrogant" local councillor who spoke down to her during her time as a careers adviser.
 She later stood for Labour in the 1991 local elections to Taff-Ely District Council, as one of two party candidates for the electoral ward of Trallwng; she won 560 votes but was not elected.
 From 1992 to 1994, she was the political education officer of the Cynon Valley Labour Party.

 In the first election to the new local authority of Rhondda Cynon Taf County Borough Council in 1995, Chapman stood as the Labour candidate for the electoral ward of Ynysybwyl.
 She stood on a platform of listening to and acting on the concerns of ward residents.
 Her main opponent was former ward councillor Gernant Jones of Plaid Cymru, who ran on a platform of prioritising the needs of the young and the elderly.
 Chapman won the ward by one vote after a six-hour count, narrowly defeating Jones with 696 votes to his 695.
 At the same time, she was also elected to serve on Ynysybwyl Community Council.

 In Rhondda Cynon Taf County Borough Council, Chapman served as the vice-chair of the Community Development and Libraries Sub-Committee from 1995 to 1998.
 She also served as the chair of the Management Committee of the Pupil Referral Unit in 1998.
 She stood down from the county council at the 1999 council election.